documentationfor yFiles for HTML 3.0.0.1

 columnDefaults

 Properties to manage the IStripeDefaults instances that hold default values for the rows and columns of a table structure.
-Among other things, the default values also include the default insets that are used for newly created rows and columns.
+Among other things, the default values also include the default padding that is used for newly created rows and columns.

 Working with the Table Model

-Creating a table model that uses the default ITable implementation class Table goes as follows:
+Creating a table model that uses the default ITable implementation class Table is done as follows:

 Creating a table model